 The following is a list of the literary presses located in and around Los Angeles.
-Not only do these publishers publish books, but they are invested in Los Angeles and its literary community by hosting readings, workshops, bringing writing programs to local schools for undeserved students, etc. Some even publish literary journals that captures the writing and writers of Los Angeles, California and beyond.
+Not only do these presses publish books, but they are invested in Los Angeles and its literary community by hosting readings, workshops, bringing writing programs to local schools for underserved students, have a booth at the Los Angeles Times Festival of Books, etc. Some even publish literary journals that capture the writing and writers of Los Angeles, California and beyond.

 Angel City Press

 About: Angel City Press was established in 1992 and is dedicated to the publication of high-quality nonfiction books.
 The award-winning books from Angel City Press are sold in fine gift and book stores, and on the Web.
 Drenched in nostalgia yet undeniably cool, each Angel City Press book is luxuriously illustrated and showcases the modern design concepts of California’s top graphic artists.
 Angel City Press books are published with extraordinary attention to detail, in the finest tradition of the bound page.
 In the ensuing two decades, they have learned that their readers’ tastes and hungers go way beyond food, and have done their best to chronicle the cultural history of the West.